 Mr. Mo and his family come from a long line of growers strictly adhering to the core philosophy that great tea is never sprayed with anything.
 They use a sustainable pest control strategy with chickens playing a cornerstone role.
 First the tea trees make highly nutritious tea leaves, which catch the attention of various plant eating bugs.
 Those bugs then catch the eye of the hundreds of hungry chickens patrolling the tea garden.
 Those bugs then become fertilizer.
 The tea trees use that fertilizer to make new tea leaves and this crafty cycle repeats itself.

-Dian Hong is a black tea from Xishuangbanna in China’s southern Yunnan Province-with biodiversity so rich it boasts over 17,000 different species of plants.
-The local food is excellent and takes advantage of the myriad of available edible items, including many fresh herbs, flowers, tree moss, green papaya and some of the hottest peppers in China.
+A family that dedicated to preserving their land has certainly sharpened their hand finishing skills to impressive heights.
+Their 2020 spring harvest is absolutely bursting with flavor and fragrance.
+Pleasing notes of freshly bloomed wildflowers peak and then get swept away by robust caramelized sweet potatoes drenched in chocolate.
+Pine needles, musk and apricot skin finish off the experience reminding one of the characteristic cha qi of raw Puer teas.
+After all, Dian Hong is a black tea made from the leaves of Puer tea trees.
+All this happens in Xishuangbanna in China’s southern Yunnan Province-with biodiversity so rich it boasts over 17,000 different species of plants.
+The mouth watering local food takes advantage of the myriad of available edible items, including many fresh herbs, flowers, tree moss, green papaya and some of the hottest peppers in China.

-Storage: Store unused portions sealed in an airtight bag away from sunlight at 5F/-15C or below.
+Storage: Store unused portions sealed in an airtight bag away from light at 5F/-15C or below.

 Notes: Small quick infusions showcase the changing flavors of each cup.
 Longer brewing times in larger quantities of water end up more homogeneous, but still very good results.